You can draw shapes, such as rectangles, ellipses and paths. You can also add text and images to the document.

 Objects can be grouped to create more complex objects and to give structure to the document.
 Group objects with the Object > Group menu command, ungroup them with Object > Ungroup.

 You can select groups by clicking them.
 Use the Node tool to select objects inside groups.
 You can also use the Object Tree to select child objects inside groups.

-Layers are also group objects, however you can use the Selection tool to select objects inside layers.
+Layers are group objects, which allow direct selection of their contents with the Selection tool.
 It is also possible to draw directly under a layer object.
 You can convert a group to a layer by selecting the Use as a layer checkbox in its properties.
 To convert a layer back to a group, deselect the checkbox.

 A document always has one active layer.
 When you draw objects, they will be added to the active layer.
 You can change the active layer by selecting another layer in the Object Tree.

 Groups and layers can be hyperlinks.
 To create hyperlinks, select Enable hyperlink in the Property Panel and enter the destination web address in the URL field.